 Committed to transparency and fairness in the conduct of Annual and Special Stockholders' Meetings, the MRSGI Board through its Management, was encouraged to attend to such affairs.
-Due to COVID-19-related quarantine restrictions, the Company held its first virtual Annual Stockholders' Meeting on September 25, 2020 via Zoom Video Conferencing.
+Due to stringent quarantine restrictions related to COVID-19, the Company held its Annual Shareholders' Meeting virtually on May 07, 2021 via Zoom Video Conferencing.
 Notice of the Annual Stockholders' Meeting was disclosed in the Company's website and was published in the business sections of two newspapers in general circulation (both print and online formats).